projectsesame/sesame/design/ingressroute-design.md

 ### Healthcheck

 Active health checking can be configured on a per upstream cluster basis.
-Contour will only support HTTP health checking along with various settings (check interval, failures required before marking a host unhealthy, successes required before marking a host healthy, etc.).
+Sesame will only support HTTP health checking along with various settings (check interval, failures required before marking a host unhealthy, successes required before marking a host healthy, etc.).
 During HTTP health checking Envoy will send an HTTP request to the upstream host.
 It expects a 200 response if the host is healthy.
 The upstream host can return 503 if it wants to immediately notify downstream hosts to no longer forward traffic to it.